Note: Evan’s story is a fictional scenario presented to help illustrate how Chapter 7 bankruptcy affects what you can and can’t buy.

 For example, if you have money tied up in the stock market, selling that stock for cash withdrawal means the money is now liquid.
 Chapter 7 bankruptcy is also referred to as “liquidation bankruptcy” because you must liquidate non-exempt property to repay a small portion of your debts.

-Now that we’ve explained what Chapter 7 bankruptcy is, let’s get into the good stuff: what you can and can’t buy
+Now that we’ve explained what Chapter 7 bankruptcy is, let’s get into the good stuff: what you can and can’t buy.

-What can I purchase?
+What can I purchase with federal bankruptcy exemptions?

 While filing for Chapter 7 bankruptcy, you can generally only purchase the following basics, as long as they are considered necessary:

-• Food
+- Food

-• Utilities
+- Utilities

-• Clothing
+- Clothing

-• Groceries
+- Groceries

-• Medication
+- Medication

-• Life insurance
+- Life insurance

-• Transportation
+- Transportation

-• Household goods
+- Household goods

-• Government benefits
+- Government benefits

 You may only buy these items if they fall within your state’s exemption limits.
+The exemption limit determines how much equity in assets like a motor vehicle or personal property can be protected from creditors.
 Exemptions also typically have dollar ceilings on them, meaning they are only exempt up to a certain value.
-In Chapter 7 bankruptcy, every state has different rules regarding property exemptions.

-In the state of Arkansas, you can choose between state and federal exemptions.
+When only one spouse files, the court still reviews the household’s financial position, including the non-filing spouse’s income and expenses.
 In Oklahoma, you must abide by the state’s exemptions.
 This article contains a list of federal and state exceptions in Arkansas.

 A bankruptcy attorney can help you determine what you can and can’t have.
-In addition to consulting with a lawyer, you will want to keep your receipts.
-This ensures that the trustee can see that the items you bought are basic essentials.
-Document all purchases, especially if you’re spending money from your savings account or a recent tax fund.
+In addition to consulting with a lawyer, remember that the trustee may review financial records and other additional document filing requirements, especially for debtors with primarily consumer debts.
+This helps show that the items you bought are basic essentials.

-What can I not purchase?
+What personal property can I not purchase?

 You may not purchase excessive items such as:

-• a second car
+- a second car

-• designer items
+- designer items

-• vacation homes
+- vacation homes

-• high-end jewelry
+- high-end jewelry

-• stocks and bonds
+- stocks and bonds

 Discretionary spending when it comes to non-essentials is off the table.
 Basically, anything you want that doesn’t meet a need is off limits.
 There may be some gray area depending on the monetary value of the item.